 None of us know when an accident is going to happen, so we can’t anticipate when a post might turn into evidence.
 We should always be mindful of what we post, and understand that everything, even after be think we have removed it, is permanent.
 Before posting, ask yourself if you’d be fine seeing that post show up as an exhibit at trial.

-After an accident, there are some precautions that will lessen the chance of your social media posts being used against you.
+After a car wreck in Colorado Springs, there are some precautions that will lessen the chance of your social media posts being used against you.
 Here are some suggestions:

 Always consult an experienced car accident law firm before making any statements or dealing with an insurance company.
+To learn more about social media in Colorado Springs car accident cases, call today.
 The experts at Springs Law Group offer free consultations and will give you the answers you are looking for.